 Hoboken Coed Softball League is a non-profit coed softball league in Hudson County that’s been in existence for almost 20 years.
 The season runs from mid-April through October at fields in Jersey City and Bayonne.
 The league is sponsored by the Departed Soles Brewery.

 While pickleball is a less-than-typical sport, it’s worth noting nonetheless (and it’s definitely having a moment right now).
 Pickleball is kind of like tennis and ping pong, mixed together — with a side of wiffle ball.
-There are courts currently at the NW pop-up park in Hoboken, and the league hosts free drop-in games from 9:00AM-12:00PM on Saturdays.
-For more information, contact Grant Sahag at 201-744-5388, via email at email@example.com, or stop by 1226 Adams Street at the courts to see what the hype is all about.
+There are courts currently at the NW pop-up park in Hoboken, and the league hosts free drop-in games from 9AM-12PM on Saturdays.
+For more information, contact Grant Sahag at 201-744-5388, via email at firstname.lastname@example.org, or stop by 1226 Adams Street at the courts to see what the hype is all about.

 Next Basket Wins is an intramural basketball league that operates four times throughout the year.
 The seasons are in the winter (December-March), spring (March-June), summer (June-September), and fall (September-December).
-The team fee is $1,550 and with that price, the teams will receive a 8 games plus play-offs, 10 reversible jerseys, two licensed refs, and an official scorekeeper at all games.
+The team fee is $1,625 and with that price, the teams will receive 8 games plus play-offs, 10 reversible jerseys, two licensed refs, and an official scorekeeper at all games.
 To add to that, you’ll also receive updated stats and standings of teams on the Next Basket Wins mobile app, weekly video highlights, and championship gear if you win the whole thing.
 Games are played at two local Hoboken courts, located at Hoboken Rec Center (124 Grand Street) and Hoboken Catholic Academy (555 7th Street).
 For any questions, reach out to league commissioner Andrew at 732-995-0815.

 Zog has been a favorite sports staple for people in the area for a few years.
 It is one of the easiest and best-known ways to be active, meet people, and make some friends locally.
 From basketball to skee-ball to the “social sampler” (which is a mix of the ZogSports offerings that change week by week), Zog has a little something for everybody.
 Below are a few of Zog’s leagues, but for any questions and info, you can visit the help center here.